JaMo42/lst/README.md

 # lst

-A directory listing tool similiar to Plan 9 ls.
+A directory listing tool for Windows similiar to Plan 9 ls.

 ## Usage